Lunar-Trig/Library-Homepage-Clone-/README.md

 # Header-Project
-A clone for a Library Homepage.
+A responsive Homepage clone for a Library.